-The best option in my opinion would be a safety razor.
-It’s cheap, will have the least amount of irritation and shave the closest.
-But there are two issues that hinder a lot of men from going this route – learning curve and time.
+The best option, in my opinion, would be a safety razor.
+It’s cheap, will have the least amount of irritation, and shave the closest.
+But two issues hinder a lot of men from going this route – learning curve and time.

 Learning the proper technique will take some time.
 And the actual process of shaving with a safety razor will take longer.

 Modern variants come with a multi-blade design that will not irritate as much since there isn’t too much blade exposure.
-And these heads flex so as to follow the contours of your face.
+And these heads flex to follow the contours of your face.

 But don’t expect these tools to shave as close as a cartridge or safety razor.
 These tools are meant for convenience and speed more than anything else.

-Remember that you’re deal with sensitive skin.
+Remember that you’re dealing with sensitive skin.
 And the last thing you want is an inferior product touching your face causing more discomfort.

 Perhaps the most important feature would be blade quality.
-Not only should be blades be sharp, it has to last a long time in order to make get the most out of every dollar you spend.
+Not only should be blades be sharp, but it also has to last a long time to get the most out of every dollar you spend.

 Good brands like Braun use a multitude of blades coated with titanium to comb through and cut facial hair that grows in different directions.